Hirebotics/urscript-tools/README.md

 - Unit test
   - Each test file can contain multiple unit tests and the test framework can match against wildcard patterns to execute tests
-  - Controller output directly to console
+  - Controller prints output directly to the console
 - Mock support
-  - Allows user to mock any built-in or custom urscript function for testing purposes
+  - Allows the user to mock any built-in or custom urscript function for testing purposes
 - Additional Capabilities
   - Before Each
     - Invoke logic before each test